Planning strategies

 The 2019 Place Score report provides valuable information to Council for diagnosing problems, identifying priorities and measuring change in key places and precincts across the LGA.

-The Strategy aims to create a connected network of public open space that is clean, green, and safe, with a goal that everyone in our community will have access to a least one type of public open space within a 4 to 5 minute walk from their home.
+The vision of the Public Realm Strategy is to create a connected network of public open space that is clean, green, and safe.
+Its goal is that everyone in our community will have access to a least one type of public open space within a 4 to 5 minute walk from their home.

-• Standards for the different types of public realm within the Coffs Harbour Local Government Area:
+• Standards for the different types of public realm within the Coffs Harbour Local Government Area, including; Local Parks, District Parks, Regional Parks, Coffs Coast Regional Park, Linear Parks, Natural Areas, Streets, Sports Facilities and Community Gardens.

 1. Establish a Green Grid Framework - to ensure that our public open space is protected and improved in perpetuity.